How do you imagine the future?

 By 2100, the biosphere was beginning to recover from the destruction of the twentieth century, though used up resources were gone forever.
 National boundaries still existed for administrative convenience, but regional intergovernmental bodies skilled in conflict management handled disputes peacefully…

 Humans had learned to listen to one another and the planet – Elise Boulding, aged 81 in 2001.

-Elise Boulding, considered to many as “the matriarch of peace studies” (Benson, 2010) wrote the introductory quote in 2001 -almost 20 years ago- even though nowadays could be an interesting reflection.
+Elise Boulding, considered to many as “the matriarch of peace studies” (Benson, 2010) wrote the introductory quote in 2001 -almost 20 years ago- even though nowadays it could be an interesting reflection.
 Have you ever imagined a disarmed world, with alternative security systems?
-Have we you ever thought of in how a world without borders, taking part of a global community, would be?
+Have we ever thought of how a world without borders, taking part of a global community, would be?

 Elise Boulding was a Norwegian-born American sociologist that reinvented the concept of international “global culture”, the idea of a cosmopolitan community.
 She was one of the main contributors to the Peace and conflict studies discipline birth, which was during 1950 and in early 1960 (Morrison, 2008).
-Furthermore, she founded a huge number of organizations and networks related to peace investigation, women studies, futures, and activism –having a specific focus in the role of women and family in the peace process.
+Furthermore, she founded a huge number of organizations and networks related to peace investigation, women studies, futures, and activism –having a specific focus on the role of women and family in the peace process.
 What brings her to the current article are the papers, workshops, and reflections that she did regarding imagining a disarmed, and peaceful, future.

 What the new society would look like?

 The sociologist, Elise Boulding, wrote an article entitled “A disarmed World: Problems Imagining the future” (Boulding, 1977).
 There, she reflects about the problem of having a few futuristic studies where a disarmed world is being set.
 It is easier, as she mentions, to find futurists that predict weapons breakthroughs rather than disarmed proposals.